Explore Study Abroad in Switzerland: What It Means to Thrive

-Ignite: Switzerland is a customised 12-week immersive and transformative learning programme for our Year 9 students, which includes Rock Term, Snow Term, and Water Term, at Hochalpines Institut Ftan AG (HIF), our sister EiM school in Switzerland.
-The programme is being led by Caroline Taylor, the former Head of College at Dulwich College Shanghai Pudong.
-Caroline brings over 20 years of experience as an experienced international educator and senior leader.
+The Ignite: Switzerland study abroad programme is being led by Caroline Taylor, the former Head of College at Dulwich College Shanghai Pudong.
+Caroline brings over 20 years of expertise as an experienced international educator and senior leader.
 In this article, she delves into what it truly means for a student to ‘thrive’ and demonstrates how it is the foundational tenet of the Ignite: Switzerland curriculum.

 wechatimg832

-Many parents will have seen the words "thrive" and "flourish" when researching schools and education options for their children.
-However, more often than not, there is little discussion about what it specifically means.
-So, let’s break this concept down to understand the conditions required for them, how it plays into our aspirations for our children to "Live Worldwise", and how Ignite: Switzerland has been designed to give young people the skills to thrive or flourish.
+So, let’s break this concept down to understand the conditions required for them, how it plays into our aspirations for our children to "Live Worldwise", and how Ignite: Switzerland, our study abroad programme, has been designed to give young people the skills to thrive or flourish.

 One framework for understanding what it means to thrive is the PERMA Model of Well-Being [1], developed by Dr. Seligman, a leading authority in the fields of positive psychology, resilience, and wellbeing.
 The framework identifies five areas—positive emotion, engagement, relationships, meaning, and accomplishment—as necessary for an individual to flourish.